awisemanapple/appledata/README.md

 **What data is included?**

-**852,379** building heights in France and **11,622** building heights in Denmark.
+**852,379** building heights in France, mostly around Paris, and **11,622** building heights in Denmark, mostly around Copenhagen.
 The building heights are labeled "top_height".
 Each top_height value includes a latitude & longitude for its respective building center point.

 **What was the creation process?**